IQSS/dataverse/doc/Sphinx/source/Developers/dev-main.rst

 Rebuilding your dev environment
 +++++++++++++++++++++++++++++++

-(NOTE: this has also changed!)
 If you have an old copy of the database and old Solr data and want to start fresh, here are the recommended steps:

 - drop your old database
 - clear out your existing Solr index: ``scripts/search/clear``